 The vibe is right at this cozy, dark wood filled pub in Excelsior, where the charming old school atmosphere meets a tasty, contemporary pub menu and a bar stocked with Irish and Minnesota classics (taps from Harp to Summit).
 Snag a comfy booth, a tall pint of Guinness, and a friend or two if your celebrating style is less rowdy, more laid back.

-Inspired by Guinness’s Irish Pub Concept, Keegan’s pleases its Northeast neighbors with a bar built in (and transported from) Ireland along with a menu of Irish classics, such as the traditional Irish breakfast, black pudding and all.
+Inspired by Guinness’s Irish Pub Concept, Keegan’s pleases its Northeast neighbors with a bar built in (and transported from) Ireland along with a menu of Irish classics, such as the corned beef dinner, steamed cabbage and all.
 The taps skew a little more craft than Celtic, with Guinness taking its place between selections from Lucid and Surly.

 The painted map of Ireland on the ceiling of this pub adjacent to the Marriott in St. Louis Park is a nod to the country where Kip’s rich wooden interior was built and which inspires the bar’s casual and hospitable attitude.
 In addition to the Irish tap selection, Kip’s also has a series of house cocktails—hot and cold—where Irish whiskey figures prominently.